cjprybol/reproducibility-via-singularity/README.md

 vagrant@jessie:~$ python3
 -bash: python3: command not found
 ```

-But this computer has singularity installed, and a container that has python3 installed
+But python3 is installed inside of a container present in the current directory
 ```bash
 vagrant@jessie:~$ singularity exec test.img python3
 Python 3.5.2 |Anaconda 4.1.1 (64-bit)| (default, Jul  2 2016, 17:53:06)